maryannetriggs/GA-project3-local-unicorn/README.md

 The key learning points associated with this project were:

 * CSS Frameworks are amazing for quick polished styling and snazzy extra features but overwriting pre-set styling is near-impossible
-*
+* The importance of appropriate naming of variables, components and CSS classes
-*
+* How to work on a coding project as part of a team

 ---

 ## Future Improvements

 This project was a really fun experience and a good insight into how to code as part of a team.
+I believe we worked well together and acheived a beautiful, fun website whilst learning lots.

 Advancements that could be made in the future to improve this website include: